defenxor/dsiem/docs/adv_deployment.md

 In `cluster-backend` mode, dsiem will pull files from frontend `configs` directory into its own, but will *only* fetch directives files whose name matches its `node` startup parameter.

-For instance, in the example `docker-compose-cluster.yml` above, backend container is started with `DSIEM_NODE=dsiem-backend` environment variable set.
+For instance, in the example `docker-compose-cluster.yml` above, backend container is started with `DSIEM_NODE` environment variable set to `dsiem-backend`.
 That tells dsiem to only fetch directive files that matches *directives_**dsiem-backend**_\*.json* glob pattern from frontend node.

 Therefore to distribute loads between backend nodes, you will need to:
 * Start each backend with a unique `node` parameter;